 If you have problems with training the HomeLink Universal Transmitter, or would like information on home products that can be operated by the transmitter, call (800) 355-3515.
+On the internet, go to www.homelink.jci.com.

 Important Safety Precautions